Available in: Extended firmware only

 Note: You can use tailscale up --ssh to enable tailscale SSH and bypass passwords and keys.

-Tailscale can help generate Let’s Encrypt SSL certificates for your printer, using Tailscale Serve!
-This will securly terminate SSL and forward requests to Fluidd/Mainsail.
+Tailscale can generate Let’s Encrypt SSL certificates for your printer using Tailscale Serve:

 tailscale serve --bg 80